kerberos-io/hub/README.md

     kubectl apply -f ./mongodb/fast.yaml

-Before installing the mongodb helm chart, go and have a look in the `mongodb/values.yaml` file.
+Before installing the MongoDB helm chart, go and have a look in the `mongodb/values.yaml` file.
 You should update the root password to a custom secure value.

     helm install mongodb bitnami/mongodb --values ./mongodb/values.yaml -n mongodb